 Iceland has in recent years become one of the world’s hottest tourist destinations.
 This seemingly remote island in the North Atlantic flew under the radar for a very long time but in recent decades, the world is catching on to what a gem Iceland truly is.
 So, here’s a list of reasons why you should travel to Iceland.

 To be perfectly honest, Iceland might just be the most beautiful country in the world.
 And we’re not just saying that.
 The extreme landscapes and surprising geological variety make for an absolute wonderland of scenery.
 Driving the countryside in Iceland, expect awe-inspiring moments at every turn.
 Honestly.
 This all sounds like exaggerations in a travel blog but it’s true.
-Volcanoes (one currently erupting), lava fields, geysers, black sand beaches, glacial lagoons, massive glaciers, waterfalls, narrow fjords, picturesque lakes, magnificent mountains and yes, even some fairytale woodlands, Iceland kind of has it all.
-Highlight all of these features with the midnight sun in summer or northern lights in winter, and you're in for a visual treat that you’ll never forget.
+Volcanoes, lava fields, geysers, black sand beaches, glacial lagoons, massive glaciers, waterfalls, narrow fjords, picturesque lakes, magnificent mountains and yes, even some fairytale woodlands, Iceland kind of has it all.
+Highlight all of these features with the midnight sun in summer or northern lights in winter, and you have yourself visual moments that you’ll never forget.
 What makes it even greater are the vast open spaces and short distances to unbuilt areas where you can literally get away from it all, within a safe distance from a petrol station.
 If you travel to Iceland, make sure to get out of the city and see as much of the country as you can.
 That being said…

 We can’t guarantee that your vacation will be perfect, but we can pretty much guarantee that it will be unlike anything you’ve ever experienced before.
 Take a break from the mundane and enjoy the magic of Iceland.